samth/gradual-typing-bib/README.md

 DLS '08 Proceedings of the 2008 symposium on Dynamic languages, 2008
 http://ecee.colorado.edu/~siek/dls08igtlc.pdf

+##### The Design and Implementation of Typed Scheme
+Sam Tobin-Hochstadt and Matthias Felleisen.
+To appear in Higher-Order and Symbolic Computation.

 ##### Well-typed programs can’t be blamed
 Philip Wadler and Robert Bruce Findler
 In ESOP ’09: Proceedings of the Eighteenth European Symposium on Programming, volume 5502 of Lecture Notes in Computer Science, pages 1–16.
 Springer-Verlag, 2009.